SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit/README.md

 Note: the instructions contained here describe configuring a Windows environment to run the benchmark programs.
 Similar procedures will be used in a Linux environment using appropriate syntax of course.

+## Tested Versions

+The repository has been validated on Linux using the following minimum package versions:

+    Miniconda version: 4.10.3
+    Python Version: 3.9.7
+    Qiskit-Terra Version: 0.18.3

 ## Configure a Python Environment

 The Qiskit version of the prototype benchmark programs require that you have available Python version 3.6 or later, and have installed the necessary Python packages.